nandorojo/moti/docs/docs/web.md

 ```

 This should go away in Reanimated v3.
 See [react-native-reanimated#3355](https://github.com/software-mansion/react-native-reanimated/issues/3355).

+## Vanilla React Native Web

+You may need to add a custom `webpack.config.js` to your project and export the config from `@expo/webpack-config`.

 <!-- Next, create a custom `webpack.config.js` in the root of your Expo app, and paste the contents below: